Ingeniums/ingeneer-2k25-challenges/prompt.md

 16. For ssh and nc connection info whatever is provided, change the host and port to `{{host}}` and `{{port}}`, so for example:
 `ssh {{host}} {{port}}`, and tell me that you changed it if i didn't set it correctly, make sure to keep any other parameters i specify for the command
-17. Make sure to tell me if i specify a connection info value that challenges need an http connection (accessible through a web browser) should add a protocol to the challenge.yaml and the connection info should have be `{{url}}:{{port}}`, highlight it so it is easily noticeable.
-For web challenges set it directly and tell me that you changed it again highlighting the message so i can notice it.

 Input Information
 Name: <challenge name>